DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art at the time the invention was filed, to have provided the device of Naftali, an additional securing mechanism, to maintain the device in the closed position by ensure the closure parts remain fastened as taught by Demus in col. 4, lines 48-51.

-Therefore, it would have been obvious to one of ordinary skill in the art at the time the invention was filed to have made the additional securing mechanism of the modified Naftali, magnets, to improve ease of alignment and attachment.
+It would have been obvious to one of ordinary skill in the art at the time the invention was filed to have made the additional securing mechanism of the modified Naftali, magnets and protruding engagement portion with a corresponding receiving portion, to improve resistance to unintended disengagement and enhance user reliability.
 Also, both hook and loop fasteners and magnets are well known functionally equivalent fastening mechanisms used to detachably secure components together.
 Such fasteners are routinely interchanged by one of ordinary skill in the art depending on design preference.

 Claim 31 is rejected under 35 U.S.C.
 103 as being unpatentable over Naftali (US 9,966,174) in view of Demus (US 5,816,709) further in view of Edwards (US 5,782,344).